kelmaitisjoanas/TTS-video-tool/vision/README.md

-// Provide a complete list of UUIDs assosiated with the **Attacker** to /home/kali/.uuids
-# Provide a complete list of UUIDs assosiated with the **Attacker** to /home/kali/.uuids
 # VisionVox: Real-Time Video Storyteller

 VisionVox is a professional tool for creating synchronized video stories by performing image/video drops over a TTS-generated or pre-recorded audio script.